 We sat there for a good 10 minutes, among the Cat in the Hats and Fancy Nancy books, and we talked (or rather, I tried to talk but she refused to listen) about other alternatives like getting a book at the library or purchasing a book just after she’d saved up for the Lego set.

 As the high pitched whining increased and her eyes became red from so many tears, I was tempted back down.
 But I knew I couldn’t.
 Not on this.
 Not with a lesson this important.

 In the end, with a book in hand, we walked up to the cash register and at the last moment, my daughter grabbed my hand and whispered in my ear that she had decided not to purchase the book.

 And as we left the bookstore, she continued to weep a little and complain about the decision she made (while I gave her multiple hugs and let her know it was OK).

 But meanwhile, I couldn’t help feeling that what had taken place was simply fantastic.

-Being able to pass up the impulse to buy a book at age 6 is tough, but it’s a lot easier than overspending and getting into credit card debt as an adult.
+Being able to pass up an impulse buy at age 6 is tough, but it’s a lot easier than overspending and getting into credit card debt as an adult.